 We also have a Shabbat Dinner Havurah that meets monthly.

-Lastly, we’re just launching our Young Adult Havurah for Jews and their friends who are in their 20s and 30s.
+Our Young Adult Havurah, Kehillah, is for Jews and their friends who are in their 20s and 30s.
 This group meets monthly for Shabbat dinner, holidays, volunteer projects, bar nights, and discussion.